ewaldmire/ascender/docs/docsite/rst/release_notes/known_issues.rst

 The ``CSRF_TRUSTED_ORIGIN`` setting
 ====================================

-The ``CSRF_TRUSTED_ORIGIN`` setting may be required if you are using Ascender behind a load balancer.
+The ``CSRF_TRUSTED_ORIGIN`` setting may be required if you are using climber behind a load balancer.
 With the update to Django 4.2, CSRF (Cross Sight Request Forgery) checking is more strict.
-Because of this, using Ascender behind a load balancer can cause issues when it previously worked.
+Because of this, using climber behind a load balancer can cause issues when it previously worked.
 If you encounter an error like the following, you will need to add the sources to the ``CSRF_TRUSTED_ORIGIN`` settings.

 ::